 - Garlic, ginger, onion

-- Potatoes and other long-keeping vegetables (for cellar storage)
+- Potatoes and other vegetables that keep well

 - Onion powder